cissieAB/pytorch-paradnn/README.md

-# Benchmarking the parameterized FC/CNN with PyTorch
+# Benchmarking parameterized DNN with PyTorch

-This work is a reproduction of [ParaDnn](https://github.com/Emma926/paradnn) (originally implemented with TensorFlow), which is a benchmark set of hyper-parameterized DNNs.
+This work is a reproduction of [ParaDnn](https://github.com/Emma926/paradnn) (originally implemented with TensorFlow), a benchmark set of hyper-parameterized DNNs.
 We rewrite the benchmarks with Pytorch.
 The bibtex information of the original paper is as below.